inverse-inc/packetfence-dhcp-forwarder/README.md

 4. Store default filter value, which selects DHCPACK and DHCPREQUESTS in a DHCP mask.
 5. Store those values in DHCP-Forwarder.toml in the working directory.

+Note: Do not select a Wireless device, it will not work.

 The DHCP-Forwarder service needs to be restarted:

 1. After a configuration change
 2. When the server goes to sleep and resumes

 The installer
 -------------